team-perfect-deliverables/charlie/README.md

 Issues of how to bet are not covered by the Basic Strategy but [card counting](http://en.wikipedia.org/wiki/Card_counting).
 [Kelly's criterion](http://en.wikipedia.org/wiki/Kelly_criterion),
-which was formulated in the 1950s for investing can also be applied to betting and Blackjack.
+was formulated in the 1950s for investing and can also be applied, in addition to card counting, as an optimal betting strategy.
 By the 1960s, MIT professor, E.O.
 Thorpe, published [Beat the Dealer](http://goo.gl/BDQ83E), which for a while caused casinos to change the Blackjack game design